Wayne County's #1 Foundation Crack Repair Experts

 Epoxy Injection — $500 to $900 per crack

 For non-moving structural cracks.
 Epoxy is rigid and structurally bonds the two sides of the wall back together.
-We use this on settled-but-stable foundations, garage floors, and post-tension slabs.
+Common professional methods use this on settled-but-stable foundations, garage floors, and post-tension slabs.

 Crack Types & What They Mean